-In the interest of resolving a complaint, the College may provide resources for the complainant to review.
-In some cases, the complainant may choose to contact the regulated member directly or to discuss the concern with the employer.
+In the interest of resolving a complaint the College may provide resources for the complainant to review.
+In some cases, the complainant may choose to contact the registered practitioner directly or to discuss the concern with the employer.

-Examples of unskilled practice and/or unprofessional conduct may involve instances of behaviour or errors that include but are not limited to:
+Examples of unskilled practice and/or professional misconduct may involve instances of behaviour or errors that include but are not limited to:

 • Practicing while impaired